A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Preliminaries

 The overall approach will be to provide bounds for each of the three terms on the right-hand side of (\ref{decomposition2}) in terms of properties of the experimental design ${\bf X}$.
 It will be shown that the \emph{nominal}, \emph{numeric}, and \emph{parameter estimation} criteria are only weakly conflicting, and lead to broadly similar experimental designs.
 The remainder of this article is organized as follows.
 In Sections \ref{nominal}, \ref{numeric}, and \ref{paramEst}, bounds on the nominal, numeric, and parameter estimation error, respectively, are developed.
 In each section, experimental design characteristics which lead to small error bounds are discussed and a few examples are given.
-In Section \ref{discussion}, the implications of these principles are briefly discussed.
+In Section \ref{discussion}, a few comparisons are presented and the implications of these broad principles are briefly discussed.